 This section defines family violence for the purposes of getting a protective order.
 Family violence is defined as:

-Family violence is any act committed between family or household member against another family/household member (including children) that is:
+Family violence is any act committed by one family or household member against another family/household member (including children) that is:

 - a threat that reasonably places the member in fear of immediate physical harm, bodily injury (physical pain, illness, or damage to your physical condition),* assault or sexual assault.**